 3. The CAP Assists in Driving Legislation Important to Pathologists

-4. CAP Provides Quality Education
+4. The CAP Provides Quality Education

 Education is not only for our academic counterparts.
 I am sure we all strive to be at the top of our game.
 The CAP helps us reach that goal with great annual meetings, live events, and online courses that include a range of activities from the cutting edge to the daily pearls that make sign outs more efficient and more accurate.
-One of the aspects that I love the most about CAP annual meetings is the person sitting next to me could be a sole pathologist at a small hospital or doing research 50% of the time at a large institution, but we are all able to get the knowledge that informs and elevates our practices.
+One of the aspects I love the most about CAP annual meetings is that the person sitting next to me could be a sole pathologist at a small hospital or doing research 50% of the time at a large institution, but we are all able to get the knowledge that informs and elevates our practices.

 I hope that I have convinced some of you that the CAP is for the private practice pathologist.
 In truth, the CAP is for all pathologists.
-These are some of my favorite reasons that CAP is for the private practice pathologist.
+These are some of my favorite reasons that the CAP is for the private practice pathologist.
 If you need more, please check the Member Benefits page.